 The Point-in-Time Count provides a count of sheltered and unsheltered homeless persons living in emergency shelter, transitional housing and in places not meant for human habitation.
 Counts are further broken down into subpopulation categories including counts of persons who are chronically homeless, persons with severe mental illness, chronic substance abusers, veterans, persons with HIV/AIDS, victims of domestic violence and unaccompanied children.
-Twice a year—in January and in August—Ottawa County conducts a county-wide Point in Time count of homeless individuals through HMIS.
+Every January, Ottawa County conducts a county-wide count of people experiencing homelessness.

 The Annual Homeless Assessment Report (AHAR) is a report to the U.S. Congress on the extent and nature of homelessness in America.
 The report is prepared by the Department of Housing and Urban Development (HUD) and provides nationwide estimates of homelessness, including information about the demographic characteristics of homeless persons, service use patterns, and the capacity to house homeless persons.
 The report is based primarily on Homeless Management Information Systems (HMIS) data about persons who experience homelessness during a 12-month period.
 For more info, contact Lyn Raymond at (616) 396-7811 x213 or email@example.com.

 Annual Housing Inventory Chart

 The Housing Inventory Chart reports information about bed inventory in all programs county-wide that screen for HUD defined homelessness.
 Program types include: emergency shelter, transitional housing, rapid re-housing and permanent supportive housing.